Marcia N. Macedo Ph.D.

 Marcia Macedo

-Dr. Marcia Macedo takes a unique view of Amazon forests—seeing the forests for the streams.
-Her work explores how agricultural expansion and climate change is altering the flow of water through tropical landscapes, focusing on hotspots of connection between upland forests and aquatic systems, like streams and rivers.
-She links detailed, on-the-ground ecological understanding with large-scale, remote sensing data and statistical models to inform decisions about land use.
-For over fifteen years, Dr. Macedo has worked with agricultural producers in a research role, developing strong and productive relationships.
+I take a unique view of Amazon forests—seeing the forests for the streams.
+My work explores how land use and climate change are altering the flow of water through tropical landscapes, focusing on hotspots of connection between upland forests and aquatic systems like streams, rivers, and wetlands.
+I link detailed, on-the-ground ecological understanding with large-scale, remote sensing data and statistical models to inform decisions about land use.

 Dr. Marcia Macedo speaks to a group at COP25.